Lilliard scores 32, Trail Blazers rout Cavaliers 141-105

 Lillard scored 16 points in the first quarter and 14 points in the third as Portland moved within one-half game of the Mavericks and Lakers for fifth place in the West.
 The Trail Blazers are seventh and would be the top seed in the play-in tournament.

+“We’re playing our best at the right time,” Lillard said.
+“We’ve had our ups and downs, but the feeling around our team is much better now.
+We were kind of searching for a while, but everything just clicked and came together.”

-Carmelo Anthony added 16 points off the bench and Jusuf Nurkic had 15 points, 11 rebounds and four blocks.
+Carmelo Anthony added 16 points off the bench, Jusuf Nurkic had 15 points, 11 rebounds and four blocks, and Canton, Ohio, native CJ McCollum scored 10.

 Portland, which has six games remaining, shot 57.6% from the field and went 5-1 on its longest road trip of the second half of the season.